eduardopezzi/Offchain_vote_system/README.md

 Test 2 - It tests the owner variable, if it got the correct one.

+Test 3 - It changes the contract status from "isStopped = false" to "isStopped = true" and test a transaction revert due to stopped status.
+At the end it changes again the status to false.

-Test 3 - This is testing the contract's main function.
+Test 4 - This is testing the contract's main function.
 It simulates casting a vote, taking your Ganache's second account to generate a witnessess array and Merkle tree path and paste this information with your vote to the contract.
 To certify that the transaction succeed, the test assert if a Voted event was emitted as well as if the vote was incremented to the results of the poll.

 ## Web Interface